geopaulm/messengertest/README.md

-Word Game with FB Messenge.
+Word Game with FB Messenger.